NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Rulebooks/Dark Archive/Cocoon of Lucid Potential.md

 abilities_mid:
   - name: ""
   - name: "Give of Oneself"
-    desc: "`pf2:0`  **Trigger** The Weaver would be reduced to 0 Hit Points\n**Effect** The cocoon's vitality is linked to the Weaver's.
+    desc: "`pf2:0`  **Trigger** The Weaver would be reduced to 0 Hit Points\n* * *\n\n**Effect** The cocoon's vitality is linked to the Weaver's.
 It loses 15 Hit Points to the Weaver.
 It can use this ability even if it would otherwise be unable to act."

   - name: "In There Somewhere"
     desc: "  Killia's individuality still rests within the cocoon, yet trying to resist assimilation.
-If a PC succeeds at a DC 32 Diplomacy check check on the cocoon, the cocoon takes 5d6 mental damage and is [[Conditions/Stunned 1|Stunned 1]] as Killia's consciousness fights the Weaver.
+If a PC succeeds at a DC 32 Diplomacy check check on the cocoon, the cocoon takes 5d6 mental damage and is [[Conditions/Stunned|Stunned 1]] as Killia's consciousness fights the Weaver.
 The cocoon can't be affected in this way more than once per turn."

 attacks:
   - name: ""